Take a minute to think about your organization’s culture as it relates to asset maintenance:

 - Unscheduled preventive maintenance work

-- Slow response to critical equipment failures
+- Slow responses to critical failures

-- Low task completion rates
+- Low task completion

 - Aging work order backlog